kashakmodii/AI_Resume_Checker/README.md

 # AI_Resume_Checker
 AI Resume Checker is an intelligent system that evaluates a candidate’s resume against predefined job descriptions and provides a match percentage based on content relevance.
 It leverages Natural Language Processing (NLP) techniques, such as TF-IDF and cosine similarity, to perform semantic comparison between resumes and job roles.

-➡️How It Works
+How It Works

-1️⃣Select job title (from the ones available in job_description.txt)
+Select job title (from the ones available in job_description.txt)

-2️⃣Upload your resume (PDF format)
+Upload your resume (PDF format)

-➡️The system:
+The system:

-1️⃣Extracts text from the resume
+Extracts text from the resume

-2️⃣Uses TF-IDF to vectorize both job and resume text
+Uses TF-IDF to vectorize both job and resume text

-3️⃣Calculates cosine similarity to measure match percentage
+Calculates cosine similarity to measure match percentage

-4️⃣Returns the matching score
+Returns the matching score

-⚙Technologies Used
+Technologies Used

-1️⃣Python
+Python

-2️⃣NLP: NLTK, scikit-learn
+NLP: NLTK, scikit-learn

-3️⃣Jupyter Notebook

-4️⃣PyPDF2 (for reading resumes)
+PyPDF2 (for reading resumes)

-5️⃣TF-IDF and Cosine Similarity
+TF-IDF and Cosine Similarity